Friends with their arms around each other watching the sunset

 Grab a beer with a neighbor at one of Asheville’s many craft breweries or partake in watersports along the French Broad River.
 You’ll be sure to find someone to show you around.
 “Locals in the charming city of Asheville are good-mannered, eager to help and friendly to both other locals and visitors alike.
 People will say ‘hi’ just about anywhere: Walmart, the parking lot or even when stopped at a red light,” writes Enjoy Travel

 Asheville is known for a vibrant arts scene and historic architecture, including the dome-topped Basilica of Saint Lawrence.
-“Sometimes described as “eclectic,” Asheville also has a vibrant arts and culture scene which is demonstrated in the lively River Arts District and complemented by festivals like the LaZoom Comedy Tour,” writes MapQuest.
+“Sometimes described as “eclectic,” Asheville also has a vibrant arts and culture scene which is demonstrated in the lively River Arts District and complemented by festivals like the LaZoom Comedy Tour,” adds MapQuest.
 “Perhaps most importantly, the locals are friendly and welcoming, earning Asheville a reputation as one of the most friendly cities in America.”

 River Arts District of Asheville, North Carolina